Socrates Wisdom about Spreading Rumors Against People

 “No, on the contrary… “Okay.”

-Socrates continued, “So you’re going to tell me something bad about my student that you’re not sure is true?” the man started feeling embarrassed.
+Socrates continued, “So you’re going to tell me something bad about my student that you’re not sure is true?”
+The man started feeling embarrassed.

 Socrates continued: “If you are going to tell me something that is neither true nor good nor useful or valuable, why do you tell me it at all?”